haavard/tox-weechat/README.md

  - To add friends or respond to friend requests, `/help friend` will get you started.
  - Message a friend with `/msg <friend number>`.
 Get their friend number with `/friend list`.

-Run `/help -list tox` to get a list of all available commands.
+Run `/help -listfull tox` to get a list of all available commands.

 TODO
 ----